Drivers Permits in MichiganPage Overview

 For more information about these required documents, please refer to the Secretary of State's list of acceptable proofs.

 If you are a Michigan resident who has completed Segment 1, your driver’s education certificate of completion exempts you from taking the original operator license test.
-Your Segment 1 knowledge exam doubles as your learner's permit exam.
+Your Segment 1 knowledge exam doubles as your learner's permit test.

 If you are a new Michigan resident with an out-of-state driver’s education certificate, you will be required to complete the original operator license test.
 You will need to: